 We had a listener last week who wanted to spend $5000 for his 16-year old child.
 The parent was rightfully concerned about safety, reliability, and wanted it to be fairly low mileage.
 This is called Mission: Impossible.

 I could retire today if I just had a dollar for the times I have been asked about where to get a $5000 reliable used car.
 As I have been talking about on my radio show for some time, the used car market remains at record high values.
 One of the segments that is most in demand is the cheaper used cars.
 There are a lot of $5000 cars out there, but people have to pay $8000 or more for them with today’s market conditions.

 Usually, requests for my help go something like this: “Hey CarPro, need a clean, low mileage car for my kid who is turning 16.
 It needs to be reliable, automatic transmission, and would like to have a Honda or Toyota.
 I can spend up to $5000 but would like to spend less.
 Where can I get one?”
 I get that email every day.
 It is heartbreaking to tell people that they are on an impossible mission, but it is a fact.

-First, have realistic expectations.
-Everyone wants the $5000 Honda but have realistic expectations.
-You’ll get a nicer, lower mileage car in a domestic brand.
+- First, have realistic expectations.
+Everyone wants the $5000 Honda but you’ll get a nicer, lower mileage car in a domestic brand.
 Every case is different, but sometimes the domestics are half the price of the popular imports.
-Trying to find an SUV in the $5000 range is a total waste of your time, they hold their value too well.
+Trying to find a truck or SUV in the $5000 range is a total waste of your time, they hold their value too well.

-Keep in mind too that simple is better.
-If you go back into the decade of the 1990s and look for an older Mercedes or BMW, there is lots more to go wrong than if you look at a 10-year old Chevy Malibu or Ford Taurus.
+- Keep in mind too that simple is better.
+If you go back into the decade of the early 2000s and look for an older Mercedes or BMW, there is a lot more to go wrong than if you look at a 10-year old Chevy Malibu or Ford Taurus.

 The $5000 car can be found, and one that won’t nickel and dime you to death, but it is not easy by any stretch of the imagination.